On the Complexity of Barrier Resilience for Fat Regions

 The \emph{thickness} of a path $\pi$ between $p$ and $q$, denoted $\thk(\pi)$, equals the number of times $\pi$ enters a region of $\regions$ when traveling from $p$ to $q$ (possibly counting the same region multiple times).
 Given two points $p$ and $q$, the \emph{thickness of $p$ and $q$}, denoted $\thk(p,q)$, is the value $|\shpa_{G_{\arr}} (p,q)|+\ply(p)$, where $\shpa_{G_{\arr}} (p,q)$ is a shortest path in $G_{\arr}$ from the cell of $p$ to the cell of $q$, and $\ply(p)$ equals the number of regions that contain $p$.
-Also note that the resilience (or thickness) between only two points only depends on the cells to which the points belong to.
-Hence, we can naturally extend the definitions of thickness to encompass two cells of \arr, or a cell of \arr\ and a point.
+Also note that the resilience (or thickness) between two points only depends on the cells to which the points belong.
+Hence, we can naturally extend the definitions of thickness to encompass two cells of \arr, or a cell and a point.
 Unless otherwise stated, we will use $\rho$ to denote a path with minimum resilience, and $\tau$ for one of minimum thickness.

-Note that thickness and resilience can be different (since entering the same region several times has no impact in the resilience, but is counted every time for the thickness).
+Note that thickness and resilience can be different (since entering the same region several times has no impact on the resilience, but is counted every time for the thickness).
 In fact, the thickness between two points can be efficiently computed in polynomial time using any shortest path algorithm for weighted graphs (for example, using Dijkstra's algorithm).
 However, as we will see later, the thickness (and the associated shortest path) will help us find a path of low resilience.

-Throughout the paper we often use the following fundamental property of disks, already observed in~\cite{bk-abrwsn-09}, and applies to the case where the regions in $\regions$ are unit disks.
-In the following, ``well-separated'' is in the sense used in~\cite{bk-abrwsn-09} (i.e., the distance between $p$ and $q$ is at least $2\sqrt{3}$).\footnote {Note that the well-separatedness of $p$ and $q$ is only needed to prove a factor 2 rather than 3.
-Everything still works for ill-separated points, at a slight increase of the constants.
-Our most general theorem statements, for $\beta$-fat regions, do not require the points to be well-separated.}
+Throughout the paper we often use the following fundamental property of disks, already observed in~\cite{bk-abrwsn-09}.
+In the statement below, ``well-separated'' is in the sense used in~\cite{bk-abrwsn-09}---that is, the distance between $p$ and $q$ is at least $2\sqrt{3}$.\footnote {Note that the well-separatedness of $p$ and $q$ is used to prove a factor 2 instead of 3.
+Everything still works for points that are not well-separated, at a slight increase of the constants.
+Our most general statements for $\beta$-fat regions do not make this requirement.}

-\begin{lemma}[\cite{bk-abrwsn-09}, Lemma~1] Let $\regions$ be a set of unit disks, and let $S \subset \regions$ be an optimal solution.
-If $p,q$ are well-separated, then no disk of $S$ appears more than twice. \end{lemma}
+\begin{lemma}[\cite{bk-abrwsn-09}, Lemma~1] Let $\regions$ be a set of unit disks, and let $\rho$ be a path from $p$ to $q$ of minimum resilience.
+If $p,q$ are well-separated, then $\rho$ encounters no disk of $\regions$ more than twice. \end{lemma}

-\begin{corollary} When the regions of $\regions$ are unit disks, the thickness between two well-separated points is at most twice their resilience. \end{corollary}